- Socastee High School

 - Items such as spiked jewelry (including body piercings), padlocks, chains, and metal heel plates are not allowed.

-- Clothing may not display any of the following: hate groups, gangs, insignias, weapons, or symbols that promote violence, sexual behavior.
+- Clothing may not display any of the following: hate groups, gangs, insignias, weapons, or symbols that promote violence, or sexual behavior.
 This also includes any information about, representations of, or advertisements for alcoholic beverage(s), tobacco, controlled drugs, illegal drugs or paraphernalia associated with the foregoing.

 1st Offense